OlivierBlanvillain/monadic-html/README.md

 <button onclick={ () => println("clicked!") }>Click Me!</button>
 ```

-Even handlers can also take one argument, which will be populated using raw event objects coming directly from the browser:
+Event handlers can also take one argument, which will be populated using raw event objects coming directly from the browser:

 ```scala
 <input type="text" onchange={